Appalachian Trail attacker threatened to burn hikers alive, court documents say

 The woman eventually found two other hikers who helped her trek another six miles to a spot where they dialed 911, the documents say.

-Authorities arrested Jordan shortly after 6:00 a.m. on Saturday morning at the site where he'd allegedly attacked the campers, the documents say.
+Authorities arrested Jordan shortly after 6:00 a.m.
+Saturday at the site where he'd allegedly attacked the campers, the documents say.
 The body of the hiker was also found there.

 A knife, which the documents say was described by the hikers as a machete, was found near the victim's body.